Tlr150130/Scala-Tweet-Sentiment-Analysis/README.md

 # Scala-Tweet-Sentiment-Analysis
 Use of Scala to analyze positive, negative, and neutral sentiments using a Logistic Regression.
 Regularization was implemented to reduce overfitting.
 The L1 and L2 regularization was split with an alpha of 0.9.
-The optimal lambdda value was determined using 10-K cross validation.
+The optimal lambda value was determined using 10-K cross validation.
 All opterations were done through the use of a pipeline.
 Hosted on DataBricks.

 ## Data
 The airport sentiment data used was from Kaggle.